Mte90/DaTask/README.txt

 == Description ==

+"One and Done is a tool for new contributors looking to help Mozilla.
+It allows them to easily browse tasks and find ways to contribute which match their skills.
+You can pick an easy task that only takes a few minutes - or take on a bigger challenge."
+This is the official description of the original OneAndDone project.

 Check the wiki: [https://github.com/Mte90/WP-OneAndDone/wiki](https://github.com/Mte90/WP-OneAndDone/wiki)
 Demo site: [http://wpoad.mte90.net/](http://wpoad.mte90.net/)

-Ajax Filter based on [Search & Filter via AJAX](https://github.com/qstudio/q-ajax-filter)
+Ajax Search based on [Search & Filter via AJAX](https://github.com/qstudio/q-ajax-filter)

 Insert the shortcode for search box:

 Parameter filter_type can have two values for show the select or the list for choose the taxonomy: filter_type="select" or filter_type="list"

 [oneanddone-search posts_per_page="10" show_count=1]

+Insert shortcode to show task in progress:

+[oneanddone-progress]

 == Installation ==